humble92/laravel-dlcg/README.md

 sudo sail artisan migrate
 ```

+5. Connect to server

-4. You can connect to the server `http://localhost`
+You can connect to the server `http://localhost`

 ```
 http://localhost/api/categories